-- leading the Board; - facilitating the effective contribution and ongoing development of all Directors; - promoting constructive and respectful relations between Board members and between the Board and management; - · facilitating Board discussions to ensure that core issues facing the Group are addressed.
+- leading the Board; - facilitating the effective contribution and ongoing development of all Directors; - promoting constructive and respectful relations between Board members and between the Board and management; and - facilitating Board discussions to ensure that core issues facing the Group are addressed.

 A formal induction program ensures that new independent Directors can participate fully and actively in decision making upon their appointment.
 The Chairman of the Board, with the assistance of the Company Secretary, has developed the induction program.
-The program includes meeting with fellow Directors (including the CEO) and the executive management team, receiving briefings on the Group's strategy and reviewing corporate governance materials and policies.
+The program includes meeting with fellow Directors (including the CEO) and the senior executive team, receiving briefings on the Group's strategy and reviewing corporate governance materials and policies.

-Each year, the Nomination and Remuneration Committee also considers and recommends to the Board a professional development program for Directors.
+Each year, the Nomination & Remuneration Committee also considers and recommends to the Board a professional development program for Directors.
 This includes training on key issues relevant to the Group's operations, financial affairs and governance.
-The professional development program is compiled in light of recent or potential developments as well as any skills or knowledge gaps identified by the Nomination and Remuneration Committee.
-Directors also have access to the internal training sessions provided by the Group's Legal and Compliance team.
-On an ongoing basis, Directors are provided with updates on legal and corporate developments relevant to the Group.
+The professional development program is compiled in light of recent or potential developments as well as any skills or knowledge gaps identified by the Nomination & Remuneration Committee.
+Directors also have access to the internal training sessions provided by the Group's Legal & Compliance team.
+On an ongoing basis, Directors are provided with briefings on changes to accounting standards as well as updates on legal and corporate developments relevant to the Group.
+During the 2016 financial year, Directors undertook site visits at a number of Group property assets.